-- Server IP – Enter the IP address of the SiteMinder Policy Server to authenticate users.
+- Server IP – Enter the IP address of the SiteMinder policy server to authenticate users.

-- Port – Enter the authentication port of the SiteMinder Policy Server.
+- Port – Enter the authentication port of the SiteMinder policy server.
 Port 44443 is the standard port used for SiteMinder.

 - Enter information about a user in your SITEMINDER server that has privilege to access all the SITEMINDER policies in SITEMINDER server.

-- Admin – Enter the privileged username for the SiteMinder Policy Server.
+- Admin – Enter the privileged username for the SiteMinder policy server.

-- Password – Enter the privileged user's password for the SiteMinder Policy Server.
+- Password – Enter the privileged user's password for the SiteMinder policy server.

-Agent Name – Specifies the agent name configured in the SiteMinder Policy Server to represent Barracuda Web Application Firewall as SiteMinder agent.
+Agent Name – Specifies the agent name configured in the SiteMinder policy server to represent Barracuda Web Application Firewall as SiteMinder agent.

-- Host Conf Object – Enter the corresponding Host Configuration Object defined on the SiteMinder Policy Server.
+- Host Conf Object – Enter the corresponding host configuration object defined on the SiteMinder policy server.

 - Shared WAF IP Addresses – Enter the IP address(es) of the Barracuda Web Application Firewall that share the user sessions.
 Each system specified here should set Single User Session to Yes on the ACCESS CONTROL > Authentication page to synchronize information between each other, and keep only one active session for a user.
 For example, consider you have two systems with the IP addresses 10.10.10.10 and 10.10.11.11.
-The system with IP address 10.10.10.10 should have 10.10.11.11 configured as Shared WAF IP Addresses and vise versa.
+The system with IP address 10.10.10.10 should have 10.10.11.11 configured as Shared WAF IP Addresses and vice versa.
 Also, both systems should set Single User Session to Yes to synchronize information and keep only one active user session.
 Note: When configuring this parameter, all Barracuda Web Application Firewalls should have the same Realm Name and Cookie Encryption Key.

 - Click Add to add your SITEMINDER server configuration.